BethGriggs/nodejs-in-the-cloud/README.md

 Before you can deploy your application to Kubernetes, you first need to build your application into a Docker container and produce a Docker image.
 This packages your application along with all of its dependencies in a ready to run format.

-CloudNativeJS provide a "[Docker](https://github.com/CloudNativeJS/docker)" project that provides a number of best-practice Dockerfile templates that can be used to build your Docker container and produce your image.
+CloudNativeJS provides a "[Docker](https://github.com/CloudNativeJS/docker)" project that provides a number of best-practice Dockerfile templates that can be used to build your Docker container and produce your image.

 For this workshop, you'll use the `Dockerfile-run` template, which builds a production-ready Docker image for your application.